Rabb School of Continuing Studies, Division of Graduate Professional Studies

 Agile project management techniques are being applied within a growing number of companies of various sizes and industries, from the entrepreneurial to the conservative.
 This course covers characteristics and delivery frameworks for agile project management.
 The course also explores how agile methods differ from traditional project management, along with how to recognize projects that may be suitable for agile techniques.
 Additional topics include the values, roles, deliverables, and practices of Scrum; additional agile and iterative methods; scalability and enterprise-wide considerations.

-This course provides a foundation of the history and primary methods of analytics, including predictive, prescriptive, and descriptive.
-The course will also examine the various uses of analytics and how these methods identify and leverage competitive advantage in the era of ever-growing information requirements.
-This course will utilize case studies, trends, techniques, and best practices as it thoroughly examines the topic of analytics.
+This course provides a foundation of the history, concepts, purpose and application of both data science and analytics in a business environment.
+This includes the methods of data collection, preparation, analysis, visualization, management, security, and preservation of large sets of information.
+Also covered in the course are the primary methods of analytics, including predictive, prescriptive, and descriptive.
+The course will examine the various uses of analytics and how these methods identify and leverage competitive advantage in the era of ever-growing information requirements.
+Through Python programming for beginners and real-world public datasets, some business problems will be analyzed in this course.
+Tools such as Pandas, Jupyter Notebooks, or Spyder are used to identify and understand relationships in data and visualize information.
+The course will offer opportunities to create expressive data science projects while utilizing case studies, trends, techniques, and best practices in the data science field.

 This course presents fundamental principles of statistics in the context of business-related data analysis and decision making, including methods of summarizing and analyzing data, statistical reasoning for learning from observations (experimental or sample), and techniques for dealing with uncertainties in drawing conclusions from collected data.
 Topics covered include applied probability, sampling, estimation, hypothesis testing, linear regression, analysis of variance, categorical data analysis, and nonparametric statistics.